-It may seem odd, but interviewing a pediatrician before the baby comes is actually standard, and normal, practice for new parents.
-In fact, many doctors even have “meet and greet” days where parents can come to the office, meet the staff and ask the doctor questions.
+It may seem odd, but interviewing a pediatrician before the baby comes is standard, and normal, practice for new parents.
+Many doctors even have “meet and greet” days where parents can come to the office, meet the staff, and ask the doctor questions.
 If an office doesn’t have this, simply call up and explain that you’d like to meet the doctor.
-Sitting down with your top choices face-to-face will really help solidify your decision and make the process much easier.
+Sitting down with your top choices face-to-face will help solidify your decision and make the process much easier.

 Ask the Right Questions

-Just like parents, doctors also have their own way of thinking when it comes to caring for babies.
-In order to be truly happy with your pediatrician, you need to make sure your views line up with theirs.
+Just like parents, doctors also have their way of thinking when it comes to caring for babies.
+To be truly happy with your pediatrician, you need to make sure your views line up with theirs.
 For example, if they are staunch supporters of the cry-it-out method and the idea of that method makes your skin crawl, you may want to look elsewhere.
-Of course, it’s perfectly fine to have a doctor who thinks a bit differently than you (in fact, it could actually be quite helpful!), but if you are in any way uncomfortable with their views or their answers to your questions, you probably don’t want to choose a pediatrician like them.
+Of course, it’s perfectly fine to have a doctor who thinks a bit differently than you (in fact, it could be quite helpful!), but if you are in any way uncomfortable with their views or their answers to your questions, you probably don’t want to choose a pediatrician like them.
 If you are unsure what to ask during the interview, consider these popular questions:

 - Do you come to the hospital after baby is born?